 Offline, mobile payment apps simply require an NFC-equipped POS terminal.
 Online, payment apps can be integrated with your payment gateway so that customers are given the options they desire.
 Naturally customers are only likely to have enabled one or two payment apps on their smartphones and providers, like MuchBetter, are working hard to reach new customers and build loyalty with existing users.

-In our case we’re differentiating our brand and payment app from others in the marketplace by making the customer experience more rewarding.
-With low fees and the opportunity to cash in loyalty points in exchange for rewards from our merchants, our customers are rewarding us their loyalty.
+We are differentiating our brand and payment app from others in the marketplace by making the customer experience more rewarding.
 We get out what we put in: customers, merchants and payment apps alike.
 Contact firstname.lastname@example.org to find out more.